 The ability to become invisible has long been one of the most compelling devices in science fiction, in part because the potential applications are mind boggling.
 But is invisibility within the realm of possibility in the real world?
-It turns out that a sort of inside-out approach has scientific value that could bolster the effectiveness of invisibility technology.
+It turns out that a sort of inside-out approach has scientific value that could bolster the effectiveness of invisibility technologies.

 Researchers from Spain last year proposed that the electromagnetic properties of specific materials could possibly make some objects invisible if applied from the inside.
 To make the proposal easier for non-scientists to understand, one of the researchers cited popular fiction; he explained that this new theory draws from the experiences of the lead character in H.G.
 Wells’ “The Invisible Man,” who used a potion to create an invisibility cloak, rather than borrowing from the external device that made J.K.
 Rowling’s Harry Potter seem like he wasn’t really there.